ScilifelabDataCentre/dds_workshop/docs/3_project_life_cycle_session.md

 - [ ] TASK: Try to delete your project when it is in **In Progress** and **Available** and note the error messages.
 - [ ] TASK: Create a new project, upload some data in it and try to delete it without ever releasing it.
+- [ ] TASK: Use the project listing command with the option `--show-all` to see the list of projects including the deleted one.

 ## *Expired*

 Projects can be **Available** a certain (chosen by the units) period of time, Days in Available (DiA).
 After that their status automatically changes to **Expired**.
 Data cannot be changed in this state, but the project can be re-released op to *two times*.
 After two re-releases, a project can only be archived

+ToDO add task for checking project status history and note deadline
+- [ ] TASK:

 ## *Archived*